How Eat, Pray, Love Can Help You Through Your Divorce

 Gosh darn it!
 It changed my life.

 I know it's become somewhat of a cliche to say that Eat, Pray, Love changed your life.
 But gosh darn it!
-It changed my life.
+It did, indeed, change my life.

 And then I read Eat, Pray, Love.